ZhiHaoZinc/THMGuide/README.md

 # THMGuide
 TryHackMe's Sign Up and Joining Room Guide
+***Disclaimer***: In order to join Zinc's Cyber Thursday events, you will need a TryHackMe Account!

 # Sign Up Guide
-*For those that do not have a TryHackMe Account*
+**For those that do not have a TryHackMe Account**
-To sign up an account in TryHackMe, follow this steps:
+To sign up an account in TryHackMe, follow these steps:

 Step 1: Search Up "TryHackMe" and click on the first one
 ![image](https://github.com/ZhiHaoZinc/THMGuide/assets/149494620/c1b5ce72-42e1-4ab3-ab33-49d5afb6a103)